Program Leader: Prof. Xiao Hua Wang

 - Investigate data fusion approach to integrate big data including multi/hyperspectral, SAR, and LiDAR from both optical and microwave sensors.

-- Collect UAVs and field data for ground trothing and validation.
+- Collect remote sensed and field data for ground truthing and validation.